pszemraj/vid2cleantxt/README.md

 	Operating System  Windows 10 64-bit
 ```

-> _Note:_ if you change `wav2vec2_model = "facebook/wav2vec2-large-960h-lv60-self"` to `wav2vec2_model = " facebook/wav2vec2-base-960h"`the runtime will be considerably faster.
+> _NOTE:_ that the default model is facebook/wav2vec2-base-960h.
+This is a pre-trained model that is trained on the librispeech corpus.
+If you want to use a different model, you can pass the `--model` argument (for example `--model "facebook/wav2vec2-large-960h-lv60-self"`).
+The model is downloaded from the internet if it does not exist locally.
+The large model is more accurate, but is also slower to run.
 I do not have stats on differences in WER, but [facebook](https://github.com/pytorch/fairseq/tree/master/examples/wav2vec) may have some posted.

 ---